BjornFJohansson/seguid_calculator/README.md

 Circular SEGUID or cSEGUID is the SEGUID checksum for circular (DNA) sequences.
 As there are many circular permutations of a circular sequence, the use of the SEGUID checksum directly is impractical as there would be many checksums for the same sequence.The cSEGUID is the SEGUID of the [lexicographically minimal string rotation](http://en.wikipedia.org/wiki/Lexicographically_minimal_string_rotation) of a sequence or its reverse complement (whichever is [   lexicographically](https://en.wikipedia.org/wiki/Lexicographical_order) smaller).
 The cSEGUID provide a unique and stable identifier for circular sequence, such as [plasmids](http://en.wikipedia.org/wiki/Plasmid).

 ## Example
 The cSEGUID checksum can be useful to quickly determin if two sequences refer to the same vector.
-The sequence of the plasmid pFA6a-GFPS65T-kanMX6 is available from [Genbank](http://www.ncbi.nlm.nih.gov/nuccore/AJ002682) and from other sources such as the [Forsburg lab](http://www-bcf.usc.edu/~forsburg/), sequence [here](http://www-bcf.usc.edu/~forsburg/GFPS65T.html).
+The sequence of the plasmid pFA6a-GFPS65T-kanMX6 is available from [Genbank](http://www.ncbi.nlm.nih.gov/nuccore/AJ002682) and from other sources such as the [Forsburg lab](http://www-bcf.usc.edu/~forsburg/), sequence [here](http://www-bcf.usc.edu/~forsburg/GFPS65T.html) or [here](https://gist.github.com/BjornFJohansson/d394362134338d5f1ff0).

 Both sequences are the same size and claim to describe the same vector, although the origins seems to be set differently.
 Analysis of both sequences in seguid_calculator proves that both sequences are in fact representations of the same sequence by their identical cSEGUIDs: